 After completing a BA in Germanic studies at the University of Michigan, Kay completed medical school there, an internal medicine residency at St. Joseph Mercy Hospital in Ann Arbor, and a fellowship in cardiology, also at U of M. She came to Madison to join East Madison Clinic (now Dean East).
 After a career as an interventional cardiologist, she came to the Center as a student wanting to continue assisting patients.
 The opportunity join the Center and to help guide students as they explore patient advocacy is a new and exciting opportunity.

 Pete Daly advocates for patients at the center through his direct experience as a cancer patient and continuing client of the center.
 In September 2002 he faced Stage III Melanoma, the most deadly form of skin cancer.
 Through the help of the center, he built his medical and support teams, entered a long lasting clinical trial at the National Institutes of Health/National Cancer Institute (NIH/NCI), and learned to proactively address his health care.
-Not long after his diagnosis and receiving “as his life depended upon it” direction from Director Meg Gaines, Pete began working at the Center by directly assisting other patients and supervising professional degree students.
+Not long after his diagnosis and receiving “as his life depended upon it” direction from former Director Meg Gaines, Pete began working at the Center by directly assisting other patients and supervising professional degree students.

 In his cancer journey, Pete has faced multiple recurrences, each time leaning upon his local medical team at the University of Wisconsin Comprehensive Cancer Center, the clinical researchers at NIH/NCI, and the support of the center, friends and family.
 Pete and his wife, Nancy, have two children, Sam and Mary, and family is central to his wellbeing.
 Prior to his involvement with the center, Pete worked for 28 years as manager of a local private engineering practice and as a consultant.